What Is the Difference Between a Merchant Acquirer and a Payment Processor?

 The world of digital payments is more complex than it may seem to those sending money across the world with a few taps.
 There are multiple parties that handle different aspects of an electronic transaction when funds are transferred between a customer’s bank account and a merchant’s account.
 Two important players in this digital payments ecosystem are the merchant acquirer and the payment processor.
 While they may seem similar and work in tandem, each has a distinct role, which we’ll outline below.

-What is a Merchant Acquirer?
+What is a merchant acquirer?

-A merchant acquirer, sometimes referred to as an acquiring bank, merchant bank or simply as an “acquirer”, acts as the bridge between sellers and bank card networks or schemes such as Visa, Mastercard and American Express.
 When a business decides to accept card payments online, they partner with a merchant acquirer to make this possible.
 The acquirer will set up an account for the merchant and start providing services:

 How merchant acquirers handle risk, security and compliance